leanderloew/FDL-starter/README.md

 1. Fastapi as an api framework
 2. Local Server, including an API Server and a Jupyter server
 3. A dev and a production environment, seperated by .envs files
-4. Deployment using Serverless and AWS Lambda
+4. Infra using Serverless and AWS Lambda
-5. automated deployment using two .sh files and AWS ECR
+5. Deployment using docker .sh files and AWS ECR
-6. Local server, jupyter and deployment server all using separate Docker containers
+6. Local API server and Local Jupyter server using Docker
-7. migration framework using Alembic
-8. a set of Sql Alchemy utils and boilerplate set up code
-9. I used RDS as a postgres database but any postgres hoster would work

-The goal is, with one click of a button to have a deployed, opinionated API server with database running. it covers important but often overlooked cases out of the box:
-1. different docker images as well as requirement files for different lambdas and environments
-2. multiple .env files for local and remote as well as general
-3. easy dev and prod switch, so you can easily apply changes to the prod environment from your PC
-4. full integration with Pycharm (sadly you need the pro version)
 ## Setup
 ### Pre-Requisites
 1. this only works for linux (because of the .sh files we use)